department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/cards.md

 ### Usage and content guidelines

 - Keep card content (especially header text) short, crisp, and to-the-point: users should be able to glean the most important information at-a-glance, and have the option to view additional details by clicking a link or action link.
 - Indicate status clearly, preferably through using a bold **Status:** text label, if this attribute is applicable to the card.
-- If you are using color as a status indicator, make sure your color choices are intentional and intuitive.
+If you are using color as a supplementary status indicator, make sure your color choices are intentional and intuitive.
 - Consider whether the card will appear alone or alongside other cards in a sequence.
-This contextual detail will affect the visual design and information architecture of the card.
+Cards that appear in sequence should be uniform in their look and feel to enhance scannability.
 - Try not to mix and match multiple card styles in a single page.
 - Avoid using dynamic content within the middle of a sentence to future-proof the card for translation.